What is fiat money?

 Jacques de Molay, the grand master of the order, shouted while being burned that both the king and the pope would die within a year.
 So said, so done, within a year they both died.
 A kind of magical veil still hangs over the Templars.

 In Europe, paper money was introduced with the bill of exchange.
 Merchants and goldsmiths saw its usefulness.
 Merchants could now travel around and trade without having to carry highly visible and heavy precious metals.
-They could demand bills of exchange for their merchandise that they could later exchange for gold or other precious metals.
+They could demand bills of exchange for their wares, which they could later exchange for gold or other precious metals.

 Fractional stocks of gold